An Orange, Pink, and Gray Wedding in Charleston, South Carolina

 The evening's menu was heavy on Charleston's classic comfort food, a love the bride and groom share.
 During cocktail hour, the 180 guests enjoyed an oyster bar, mini pulled-pork sandwiches, and mini grilled pimento cheese sandwiches from Good Food Catering.

-The team at Soiree set up several lounge areas around the lawn of the plantation, as well as on the grand porch.
+The team at Soiree set up several lounge areas around the lawn, as well as on the grand porch.
 Hurricane vases filled with oranges and placed atop red and white runners served as understated decoration.

 All the details, both big and small, were customized for the special occasion.
 Paper cocktail napkins were imprinted with the couple's names.